Coronavirus Restrictions Are Easing, Here's When It Will Happen At Your Place

 States which have recorded multiple consecutive days of no new cases are more likely to implement step two earlier than those who still have cluster outbreaks of COVID-19 being managed.

-Following the Prime Minister's address on Friday, some leaders have begun announcing the restrictions that will lift first in their state or territory, while others have stated it's still too early to detail specifics.
+Following the Prime Minister's address, leaders have begun announcing the restrictions that will lift first in their state or territory.

 NSW: